Israr-11/Authentication-API-using-JWT/README.md

 ## Step 3: Testing in Postman

-Firstly, register yourself using the register endpoint and then login, if login is successfull it will give you token that you have to place in authorization header to access the protected routes
+Firstly, register yourself using the registering endpoint and then login, if login is successful it will give you a token that you have to place in the authorization header to access the protected routes

 ## `🚀 Note to Repo Visitors`
 If you find this repo useful, don't forget to show some love!
 Give the repository a star to support the project. 🌟